T2PeNBiX99wcoxKv3A4g/Always-Mist/README.md

 # Always Mist

-A mod for the `Hollow Knight: Silksong`
+A mod let you enter [the mist area](https://hollowknightsilksong.wiki.fextralife.com/The+Mist) again

 ## What does this mod do?
 * The mod will reopen [the mist area](https://hollowknightsilksong.wiki.fextralife.com/The+Mist) even you finish the area.